Inside: Help your high-energy child learn self-regulation skills without dampening their joy! 7 fun self-regulation games for kids.

 4. Gain Cooperation Through Play: The Listening Helper Game

-Exuberant kids are playful and enthusiastic.
-But they are also strong-willed.
-They don’t like to be told what to do.
+Exuberant kids are playful and enthusiastic, but they are also strong-willed.
 In the toddlerhood and preschool years, this can make getting out the door, ready for bed, or anything else especially challenging.

 The key for exuberant kids is to find ways to engage them in play and to give them control — the one thing exuberant children don’t lack in is the willingness to participate and join in fun and games.